 Roosters true value

 Why I love roosters and one thing that absolutely amazes me is the natural protector instinct.
 A chicken naturally has a lot of predators.
 Rightly so they are easy prey, they are generally scratching and pecking and living an easy chicken life.
 Owls, Hawks, foxes, skunks, coyote you name it, they want to make a meal from a meandering hen.
-What I notice is that my roosters and especially McDonald, will always be alert to the skies and the surroundings.
+What I notice is that my roosters and especially McDonald will always be alert to the skies and the surroundings.
 As hens are crossing a clearing where there is no tree covering McDonald will stand in the middle of the clearing until all hens have crossed, being completely alert and ready.
 If I go outside and I do not see a chicken in sight, I can almost always look around a see a hawk way up in the sky or an owl in a tree top.
 But not one chicken to be seen.
 They were rounded up and got to safety without any help from me.
 No sir’ee I am not needed I got a guard rooster on duty.

 Now he isn’t always completely polite, if he wants the hens to get into the coop he has a way of letting them know.
 But he does his job well.
-In fact he is one of many examples I have about why chickens are not as dumb as people often speak of them.
+In fact, he is one of many examples I have about why chickens are not as dumb as people often speak of them.
 He is smart, aware, confident, protective and most of the time patient, and still great with all the little people around here.
-Now we treat all the animals with respect, and they behave the same.
+We treat all the animals with respect, and they behave the same.

 I love being able to see the natural way of things, and roosters are no exception.
 A good rooster is an absolute value to a flock of chickens.
 Don’t mind the crowing, it is part of the way it works.
 Who cares about the chicken mating, that’s natural right?
 They are a little showy it’s their masculine nature.
 Roosters (or at least a good rooster) protect their own.
 A good rooster gives such peace of mind for a little flock of chickens, peace of mind that they are in good hands (or would that be rooster wings?)
 A good rooster, like McDonald, is worth his weight in gold ♡♡♡